 Limitations of data source:

-Overdoses that result in hospitalizations represent only a portion of the overall burden of drug overdose.
+Overdoses that result in hospitalizations represent only a portion of the overall burden of drug overdose, a potential representation of those more severe injuries requiring inpatient hospitalizations.

-Indicators in ICD-9-CM are not comparable to ICD-10-CM.
+Related indicators in ICD-9-CM are not comparable to ICD-10-CM.

 The accuracy of indicators based on codes found in hospital discharge data are limited by the completeness and quality of coding.
 The overall completeness of external-cause-of-injury coding is of interest and should be reviewed in conjunction with the indicator.